simon89032/AndromedaBot/README.md

 Basic functionality: lockdown server and unlockdown, server timer(date and time) and deleted messages(text and photos)

+**V0.0.9**:
+- added the day of the month in the date_channel
+- added some comments
+- fixed the timestamps of the deleted messages method

+**V0.0.8**:
+- reworked update_date to bulgarian language
+- fixed some bugs

 **V0.0.6 added:**
 - separate log files for methods: update_time; update_date
 - sample $test command with output in log.txt